moorepants/learn-multibody-dynamics/angular.rst

-   Calculate the angular velocity of the T-handle :math:`T` with respect to the space station :math:`N` if :math:`\hat{t}_z` is parallel to the spin axis, :math:`\hat{t}_y` is parallel with the handle axis, and :math:`\hat{t}_x` is normal to the "T" and follows from the right hand rule.
+   Calculate the angular velocity of the T-handle :math:`T` with respect to the space station :math:`N` if :math:`\hat{t}_z` is parallel to the spin axis, :math:`\hat{t}_y` is parallel with the handle axis, and :math:`\hat{t}_x` is normal to the plane made by the "T" and follows from the right hand rule.
    Select Euler angles that avoid `gimbal lock`_. *Hint: Read "Loss of degree of freedom with Euler angles" in the gimbal lock article.*

    .. _gimbal lock: https://en.wikipedia.org/wiki/Gimbal_lock